bitdust-io/devel/README.txt

 The redundancy in backup makes it so if someone loses your data, you can rebuild what was lost and give it to someone else to hold.
 And all of this happens without you having to do a thing - the software keeps your data in safe.

 All your data is encrypted before it leaves your computer with a private key your computer generates.
-No one else can read your data, even DataHaven.NET!
+No one else can read your data, even BitDust Team!
 Recover data is only one way - download the necessary pieces from computers of other peers and decrypt them with your private key.

 BitDust is written in Python using pure Twisted framework.